docteurklein/migrate/README.md

 The target is represented by an URL (containing credentials and configuration).
 The target is the thing we want to mutate.
-The target stores the name of the last migrated step.
+The target stores the history of all executed steps.

 Currently supported targets are: